pingcap/blog/how-to-run-chaos-experiments-on-your-physical-machine.md

 * **Multiple work modes**: You can use chaosd as a command-line tool or as a service.

-Without further ado, let’s give it a try.
+Without further ado, let's give it a try.

 ## How to use chaosd